m-tach/dtu-noise-monitor/README.md

 ## Solution structure
 //TODO

+## How to use test program:
+1. Upload main.ino sketch to board
+2. Open Serial Monitor in Arduino IDE (Ctrl + Shift + M)
+3. Send an ENTER key
+4. Navigate through menu by choosing options (similar to DOS)
+5. While reading, on-board LED will flash BLUE; while waiting for you to select an option, it will be RED
+6. You can stop interrupt by sending a "Q"

 ## How to contribute to this project:
 For this project, we use modular development, to enable collaboration and reduce technical debt over time.
 This means that we employ [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle) for each new feature/functionality of the noise monitor.
 Bellow are the guidelines of how to implement an example feature for the project.